dorukkilitcioglu/dorukkilitcioglu.github.io/_posts/2018-10-08-recommender-filter-serendipity.md

 ### Serendipity

-Taking one more step forward from diversity, we come to the concept of serendipity, which is finding something valueable or beneficial while not looking for it, a happy coincidence.
+Taking one more step forward from diversity, we come to the concept of serendipity, which is finding something valuable or beneficial while not looking for it, a happy coincidence.
 It is finding something that simply blows you away.

-I like dividing serenpidity into two categories: immediate and eventual.
+I like dividing serendipity into two categories: immediate and eventual.
 Immediate serendipity happens, well, immediately.
 You're walking along the streets, and you look up - without any specific reason - and see the Empire State building.

 <div style="margin: 0 auto;max-width: 700px;text-align: center;">
     <figure>